Why the lip filler standard is too much

 Have an initial consultation with your practitioner

 An initial consultation is essential for any cosmetic treatment.
-Your practitioner will make sure you understand what is involved in the procedure and will answer any questions that you may have.
-This may include how to prepare for the augmentation, how much filler is needed, what aftercare is like and whether you require regular touch ups.
+Your practitioner will ensure you understand what is involved in the procedure and answer any questions you may have.

 How do you know if lip filler has gone wrong?